UniMath/agda-unimath/src/metric-spaces/cauchy-pseudocompletions-of-indexed-sums-pseudometric-spaces.lagda.md

       cauchy-fiber-cauchy-approximation-indexed-sum-Pseudometric-Space A P u)
 ```

-### The type of Cauchy approximations in an indexed sum is equivalent to Cauchy approximmations in some fiber
+### The type of Cauchy approximations in an indexed sum is equivalent to the type of Cauchy approximmations in some fiber

 ```agda
 module _